Metallic Epoxy Flooring Vancouver, BC

 - Office lobbies and feature areas

 Important: Metallic epoxy is chosen mainly for visual impact.
-If your priority is maximum dirt-hiding and traction for daily vehicle parking, a flake or quartz garage system is usually the better practical choice.
+If your priority is maximum dirt-hiding and traction for daily vehicle parking, a flake or quartz garage system is usually the more practical choice.

 Designs & Finishes